Resources for Parents & Students

 Compass Wisconsin: Threshold

 Compass Wisconsin: Threshold is the doorway for families to apply for children’s long-term support (CLTS) services for families that live in Adams, Columbia, Dane, Green, Jackson, Jefferson, Kenosha, LaCrosse, Lafayette, Marquette, Monroe, Ozaukee, Racine, Rock, Walworth, Washington, and Waukesha counties.
 Threshold was designed to streamline the application process so that a family only needs to go through a single process to apply for multiple CLTS programs for their child.
-Visit our website
+Visit the Compass Wisconsin website

 DVR - Division of Vocational Rehabilitation (Department of Workforce Development)